 There is much discussion lately about the financial doom that this pandemic is unleashing on nonprofits.
 Cancelled galas, shrinking corporate donations, fearful foundation donors, disappearing government coffers.
-It seems that the entire way nonprofits are funded might be crumbling before our eyes.
+It seems that the entire way nonprofits and social change are funded might be crumbling before our eyes.

 It’s about time!